An Algebraic Brascamp-Lieb Inequality: Setup for the proof of Theorem

 Applying Theorem \ref{algbras} inside the limit on the right-hand side we then obtain

 which yields the desired inequality, since the right-hand side is uniform in the choice of $A$, and extends to arbitrary $f_j\in L^1( M_j)$ via density. \end{proof}

-To emphasise that our domain is now to be assumed to be of full dimension, for the remainder of the proof we shall denote the domain of $B_j$ by $U\subset\R^n$ instead of $M$.
+We shall henceforth assume that our domain is of full dimension, and to emphasise this, for the remainder of the proof we shall denote the domain of $B_j$ by $U\subset\R^n$ instead of $M$.